KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/tools-command-line/cmder.md

 ## Optional- Pin to Start menu {#optional-pin}
-1. Using the **File Explorer** open the "Cmder" folder in your home directory.
+1. Use the **File Explorer** to open the "Cmder" folder in your home directory.
 You probably already have this folder open from installation.

 1. Right click on Cmder application and select **Pin to Start**.

-1. When you start Cmder, right click on the pinned icon, select **More** then select **Run as administrator**.
+1. When you start Cmder, right click on the pinned icon, select **More** 🡒 **Run as administrator**.

 #### Cmder benefits

-Cmder helps identify certain things with different colors.
-Here are some of the colors you might run across.
+Cmder helps identify certain things with different symbols and colors.
+Here are some of the symbols and colors you might run across.

 * Your prompt will look like a lambda \(**λ**\).

-* The name of the directory \(aka folder\) you’re currently in will be displayed in olive-green
+* The name of the directory \(aka folder\) you’re currently in will be displayed in olive-green.

 * If you’re in a git repository your branch name will be displayed right after the name of the directory you're in.